NOTE: The following documentation applies only to AdvisorEngine clients utilizing the Smartleaf integration.

 All of the user-editable settings in the Client Profile are accessible from the Edit Profile page within the Portfolio Workspace.

-Smartleaf's filtering capabilities allow you to isolate portfolios that match any combination of over 60 filtering criteria, including profile settings, analysis metrics, and special trade recommendations.
-A filter only returns portfolios that match ...
+NOTE: The following documentation applies only to AdvisorEngine clients utilizing the Smartleaf integration.
+Smartleaf's filtering capabilities allow you to isolate portfolios that match any combination of over 60 filtering criteria, including ...

-The Subtenant feature allows for individual advisors or satellite firms to have their own Client Portals or Billing subsets within the platform.
-Subtenant-specific settings are managed under Run Business > Firm Profile, within the Firm, Template ...
+The Subtenant feature allows for individual advisors or satellite firms to have their own Client Portals or Billing subsets within the Portfolio Manager.
+Subtenant-specific settings are managed under Run Business > Firm Profile, within the Firm, ...